xaaha/hulak/README.md

 ---

-## Initialize Environment Folders
+## Initialize environment directory to store secrets

 Hulak uses `env` directory to store secrets (e.g., passwords, client IDs) used in API call.
-It allows separation between local, test, and production environments.
+It allows separation between different environments like local, test, and production environments.

 ### Setup